Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 The GinGin Store

 Want to do more to support the local gay population?
 Want to see what is happening at the ground level?
-Then coming to the GinGin Store should be on your list.
-Not only is it a bookstore (which is always a win!) but it has a great ethos that has helped support gay men in Taiwan for decades.
+Then, coming to the GinGin Store should be on your list.
+Not only is it a bookstore, but it has a great ethos that has helped support gay men in Taiwan for decades.
 Even if you look at their branding, it is all about inclusivity.
 The Chinese characters that spell the name GinGin Store are made up of 6 suns, which translate to “Glorious” and “Shining”.
-Couple this with the abundant rainbow colours found all over the front porch and you're sure to realise that this is a very gay friendly place to visit!
+Couple this with the abundant rainbow colours found all over the front porch, and you're sure to realise that this is a very gay friendly place to visit!

 Before you go

-We've put together some handy hints and tips to help you plan your own trip to Taipei.
-Read on to find out everything the gay traveller should know before they go.
+We've put all our hints and tips to help you plan your own safe gay trip to Taipei:

 How to get there: Taiwan is an island, so you'll most likely be getting to Taipei by flying into the Taoyuan International Airport.
-From there it's very easy to get into the city centre via train, bus or taxi, although we personally prefer to pre-book a private airport transfer when we're arriving in a new city.
-That way we don't have to try to juggle luggage on public transport and we know a professional English-speaking guide will be waiting for us no matter how late our flight may arrive.
+From there, it's very easy to get into the city centre via train, bus, or taxi, although we personally prefer to pre-book a private airport transfer when we're arriving in a new city.

-Visa requirements: Travellers to Taiwan from quite a few countries, like the United States, Canada, the United Kingdom, Australia and all members of the EU can visit the country visa-free for up to 90 days.
-As always, make sure you check your personal visa requirements before making any arrangements to visit Taipei.
+Visa requirements: Travelers to Taiwan from quite a few countries, like the United States, Canada, the United Kingdom, Australia, and all members of the EU can visit the country visa-free for up to 90 days.

 Getting around: Taipei has an excellent public transport system to get around the city.
 We found the MRT trains the easiest way to get around, they're fast, clean, cheap, and efficient.
 You can also rent bikes from one of the 400 YouBike stations if you want to explore while getting some exercise.